Luís Fabiano: International career

 Luís Fabiano made his debut for Brazil on 11 June 2003 in a friendly against Nigeria, marking his international debut with a goal before being substituted.
 He was also included in Brazil's squad for 2003 FIFA Confederations Cup, but did not make any appearances.

 He won the 2004 Copa América with Brazil, where he started in all five matches alongside striker Adriano.
 With his poor form in Europe with Porto and Sevilla, however, he did not make any further international appearances for more than three years.
 He was finally recalled to the national team in November 2007 for 2010 FIFA World Cup qualification matches.
 On 19 November 2008, he scored his first international hat-trick in a friendly match against Portugal in Brasília.
 The match ended in a 6–2 victory for Brazil.

 On 28 June 2009, Luís Fabiano scored two goals in the 2009 FIFA Confederations Cup final win against the United States.
 He won the golden boot as the tournament's top scorer with five goals.

 Luís Fabiano scored his first international goal in nine months with a right-footed strike against Ivory Coast on 20 June 2010 in the 2010 World Cup.
 He followed it up with a second goal, which he scored after touching the ball with his hands on two occasions.
 His third goal of the competition came against Chile in the round of 16 on 29 June 2010, as Brazil won 3–0.
 On 11 September 2012, Luís Fabiano was called up for the first time since the 2010 World Cup by then coach Mano Menezes for the two Superclásico de las Américas matches against national rivals Argentina, held in both Brazil and Argentina respectively.

 Style of play

 Luís Fabiano was a prolific, skilful and powerful goalscorer, with excellent creativity, dribbling skills, and technical ability; he also had a strong physical presence against defenders and goalkeepers.
 Nonetheless, he had a poor disciplinary record, despite playing as a forward.
 Even as the top goalscorer in the 2013 season with 16 goals by June, he had received several red cards, hindering São Paulo in important games.

 Personal life

-Luís Fabiano is married to Juliana Paradela Clemente, and has three children, Giovanna, Gabriella and Giulie.
+Luís Fabiano married Juliana Paradela Clemente in 2005, and they had three children, Giovanna, Gabriella and Giulie.

+In March 2023, they divorced after it was alleged by Juliana that Luis Fabiano had an affair.
 In 2005, his mother was kidnapped by gunmen in Campinas.
 She was rescued by police 62 days later.